shaheeneqbal/Model-Selection-for-Predicting-Car-Prices/README.md

 ##### Step 6: Split the Dataset into Training and Testing
 Spliting the preprocessed dataset into training and testing sets.
 The training set will be used to train the machine learning model, while the testing set will be used to evaluate its performance.
 ##### Step 7: Machine Learning Algorithms
 The choice of algorithm depends on the characteristics of the dataset.
-For this dataset, selecting 3 different algorithms: LinearRegression, RandomForestRegressor, and GradientBoostingRegressor
+For this dataset, using 3 different algorithms: LinearRegression, RandomForestRegressor, and GradientBoostingRegressor
 ##### Step 8: Train the Model
 Train all the 3 machine learning models using the training data.
 The model will learn the patterns and relationships between the car features and their corresponding prices.
 ##### Step 9: Evaluate the Model